E is for Echidna Penises

 (and other fun stuff)

 Did she just say, Echidna penises?
-Well, yes I did. 😆 It’s a very odd feature indeed.
-But if you can just wait a moment, let me first tell you about several other oddities the Echidna (pronounced ee-kid’-na) has going for it.
-I won’t say the echidna are totally weird, because I think they’re cool as can be.
+Well, yes I did. 🙂 It’s a very odd feature indeed.
+But if you can only wait a moment, let me first tell you about several other oddities the Echidna (pronounced ee-kid’-na) has going for it.
+I won’t say the echidna is totally weird because I think they’re cool as can be.
 But they are unique, that’s for sure!

 Have a look at this short video to watch a mother echidna and her baby, called a “puggle.”

-*** No echidna penises were harmed in the making of this video, that I know of, nor are their any visible echidna penises in the video.
+NOTE: No echidna penises were harmed in the making of this video, that I know of, nor are there any visible echidna penises in the video.
 But the puggles are, of course, created with the help of those freaky echidna penises I haven’t told you about.
-Yet. ***
+Yet.

 Echidna Penises … it’s just fun to say.
 Maybe it’s just the novelty factor.